bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-The play sound function just does "sound.play();", but the sound we are referring to, here, has been loaded when the page was ready.
+<p>The play sound function just does "sound.play();", but the sound we are
+referring to, here, has been loaded when the page was ready.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 433.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">